 In order to support the success of Barnard’s layered approach to public health during the COVID-19 pandemic, the College created a new Pandemic Response Team.
 The team brings significant expertise and sustained focus to the many elements of our “Bold.
 Strong.
 Together.” plans, especially our comprehensive approach to testing, contact tracing, and isolation and quarantine.

 In addition to the positions included on this page, the Pandemic Response Team also includes additional people who support the logistics of quarantine/isolation and operate the College’s testing centers.

 How does the Pandemic Response Team work?

 On a daily basis, members of our Pandemic Response Team work closely with other Barnard health staff, facilities staff, student life staff, and more to execute the special public health initiatives launched to support our community during the COVID-19 pandemic.
 The Team also provides counsel on a regular basis to the President and other senior leaders to ensure that Barnard’s operations continue to adapt to changing conditions in a way that maximizes safety.

 For general inquiries, email email@example.com.

 For specific testing-related inquiries, email firstname.lastname@example.org

-For inquiries relating to arrival / move-in quarantine, email email@example.com.
+For inquiries relating to quarantine/isolation support, email email@example.com.